 - Rails low enough child may climb out

 Extremely modern, sophisticated, and futuristic, the Babyletto Harlow Acrylic 3 in 1 Convertible Crib with Toddler Bed Conversion Kit rings true to its word.
-Of course, this crib is a bit pricey, running at about $650.
+Of course, this crib is a bit pricey.

 The Acrylic slats, give you a clear view of your baby and rest assured your little one will be safe and secure in this beautiful crib.
 Please keep in mind that the acrylic slats need to be wiped much more frequently, than that of another crib.